SPACE EDITOR: a customizable and tactical tabletop card game

 Good news!
 Space Editor will ship to (almost) all countries and regions!
 All reward items will be shipped from Tokyo, using Japan Post airmail services.
 Shipping fee defers depending on your location and pledge level.
 Specific shipping cost will be automatically calculated and shown to you when you pledge and select your country from the drop down list of shipping destinations.
 In case your country is not found on the list, please contact us.

 Notes to backers in Japan: we will not collect your shipping fee at this stage, for the amount greatly varies depending on your location inside Japan.
 We will ship your reward on a COD basis, and you are expected to pay the actual cost upon receipt of your reward.
-As to delivery service, we will use either Yamato Transport or Japan Post's Yu-Pack.
+As to delivery service, we will use either Yamato Transport, Sagawa Express, or Japan Post's Yu-Pack.

 Please be advised that backers outside of Japan may be subject to duties, taxes, VAT, and/or customs levied by the destination country.
 These charges are not collected by us in advance but will be the sole responsibility of the recipient upon the arrival of your reward.